oracle-livelabs/developer/java-loom/environment.md

 Cloud Shell is a browser-based terminal that provides an ephemeral Linux machine.
 Cloud Shell simplifies working with cloud resources on OCI.
 Under the hood, Cloud Shell uses an OCI pre-configured Virtual Machine with preinstalled tools, including Java.
 And as you will see in this workshop, Cloud Shell can also be used to develop simple applications.

-To launch Cloud Shell, simply click on the Cloud Shell icon (see top right) in the [OCI console](https://cloud.oracle.com).
+To launch Cloud Shell, simply click on the Developer Tools icon (see top right) in the [OCI console](https://cloud.oracle.com).

 ![Starting Cloud Shell](images/cs-start.png)